alexthemaster/sharex-server/README.md

 -   `fileListing` (string | false, default `files`) - Path to file listing of uploads.
 Set to `false` to disable the listing.
 -   `debug` (boolean, default `false`) - Enable verbose debug logging to the console.
 -   `forceHttps` (boolean, default `false`) - Force HTTPS for return URL (useful when running behind reverse proxy)
+-   `trustProxy` (boolean, default `false`) - Sets Express trust proxy to true; Useful for getting your X-Forwarded-For IP from reverse proxy when running with debug enabled; Also enables forceHttps if not explicitly set to a boolean

 ## 🗒️ Usage notes: